 The reason I point this out is to help you protect yourself.
 If you work with anyone and they try to get you to put money into a limited partnership or hedge fund, be very careful.
 Be sure you understand how secure (or insecure) your money really is.

 This does not mean that all partnerships and hedge funds are terrible and dangerous.
 Most of the people who run them are honest.
-It’s just that these setups are easy to use to steal money from clients.
+It’s just that it’s easy to use these formations to steal money from clients.

 Sometimes other professionals use these same setups to rip off their clients.
 CPAs, business managers and lawyers get caught with their hands in the cookie jar too.
-So it’s not so much that RIAs are the risk…it’s these types of investments that can be treacherous.
+So it’s not so much that RIAs are the risk…it’s these types of investments (hedge funds and limited partnerships) that expose clients to greater risk.

 Now that you have the basics, we’re going to the advanced class.
-Tomorrow I’ll give some inside information on how to avoid the biggest traps some of these advisors set.
+Next, I will give you some inside information on how to avoid the biggest traps some of these advisors set.